For Thanksgiving, 2020

 Wednesday, September 23, 2020.
 Day 6: Tell City to Vincennes, Indiana

 For all the money people spend on “fine dining,” there’s actually nothing better than a great breakfast!

-That’s a 3-egg omelette with bacon, sausage, ham, onion, peppers, tomatoes, and swiss cheese with a plate of cheesy hash brown’s on the side.
-No one needs a Michelin guide book to eat well.
+That’s a 3-egg omelet with bacon, sausage, ham, onion, peppers, tomatoes, and swiss cheese with a plate of cheesy hash browns on the side.
+No one needs to consult a Michelin guidebook to eat well.

 The weatherman said that today would be dry but overcast, the only overcast day of my trip.
 My plan is to drive upstream along the Ohio River on the Indiana side for an hour or so, then turn north toward the towns of English and Paoli.

-On to the town of Paoli, county seat of Orange County, Indiana.
-The courthouse here has been in use since 1850, and is still in use today.
+On to the town of Paoli, the county seat of Orange County, Indiana.
+The courthouse here has been in use since 1850 and is still in use today.
 I went inside — all the basic offices were operating: county clerk, assessor, judge, etc.

-This area is obviously very rural country, and in fact very hilly.
+This part of Indiana is rural country, and in fact very hilly.
 Some Hoosiers actually refer to this part of their state as “Kentucky.”
-Appropriately, on my way driving out of the area I was able to stop at the hometown of “the hick from French Lick.”
+Appropriately, on my way driving out of the area, I was able to stop at the hometown of “the hick from French Lick.”

 I arrived in the city of Vincennes, Indiana around 6:00 pm, in time for dinner at Procopio’s Pizza and Pasta.
 I chose Procopio’s because it was highly rated on TripAdvisor, but going to Byron Bobe’s Pizza House as Stacy de Rose suggested would have been even better.
 Alas, I saw her Facebook comment too late.

 Thursday, September 24, 2020.
 Day 7: Vincennes to Terre Haute, Indiana